 - If your authorization was successfully submitted, a confirmation will be emailed to your WSU email address.
 Please save this email.
 If you do not receive this confirmation email, please resubmit your authorization or contact Payroll Services for assistance.

 - Please note that the email confirmation only documents your successful authorization submission.
 In order for your payroll deduction to happen, you must satisfy all the requirements listed on page one of the authorization process.

 Watch for the Graduate Deduction credit to appear on your student account.
 If it has not appeared by the end of the first week of class, please verify that you are enrolled in 10 credits or more and check with your department to make sure they have submitted paperwork for your appointment and funding.

-The deadline for fall payroll deduction enrollment is January 22, 2017.
-The first graduate payroll deduction will be taken out of the 02/10/2017 paycheck.
+The deadline for spring payroll deduction enrollment is Monday, September 7, 2020.
+The first graduate payroll deduction with be taken out of the September 25, 2020 paycheck.